byakkosan/wallets-astro/README.md

-# Exploring CCTPv2 with Astro
+# Circle Wallets with Astro

-Rapid prototype of CCTPv2 flow in Astro.
+Exploring Developer Controlled Wallets on Astro